duken72/dotfiles/dfs/fzf/README.md

+# README

-- No need to do anything.
+- No need to do anything
-- Already consider in `.zshrc`
+- Already included in `.zshrc`
+- Not yet in `.bashrc` though